ArifeLjutviovska/SpaceX/README.md

  - Modify **appsettings.json** which is in SpaceX/SpacexApp/SpacexServer.Api directory, change the connection string with your database connection string
  - Modify **TargetConnectionString** in Spacex.Database.SqlDb.xml, which is in SpaceX/SpacexApp/Spacex.Database folder
  - Publish the database with those options:

-   #### Option 1:
+   -- **Option 1:**

-  - If you have ```SqlPackage.exe``` installed, then execute the following command, replace "C:\path-to\Spacex.Database.SqlDb.xml" with the actual file path and replace SpacexDB with your database name:
+   If you have ```SqlPackage.exe``` installed, then execute the following command, replace "C:\path-to\Spacex.Database.SqlDb.xml" with the actual file path and replace SpacexDB with your database name:
 ```sh
     SqlPackage.exe /Action:Publish /SourceFile:"Spacex/SpacexApp/Spacex.Database/Spacex.Database.SqlDb.xml" /TargetConnectionString:"data source=YOUR_SQL_SERVER;User Id=YOUR_USERNAME;Password=YOUR_PASSWORD;initial catalog=Spacex;TrustServerCertificate=True;MultipleActiveResultSets=True;"
   ```

-  #### Option 2:
+   -- **Option 2:**

- - If you have **Visual Studio IDE** open the SpacexServer.sln on Visual Studio, and on Databases you will see ```Spacex.Database.SqlDb.xml```, click to the file, after that a window pop-up will be shown, add the database connection and click **Publish**.
+  If you have **Visual Studio IDE** open the SpacexServer.sln on Visual Studio, and on Databases you will see ```Spacex.Database.SqlDb.xml```, click to the file, after that a window pop-up will be shown, add the database connection and click **Publish**.

-   #### Option 3:
+   -- **Option 3:**

- - In SpaceX/docker-compose folder there is `spacex-db.sql` file, after connecting the datatabse, run this query manually to create the required tables.
+In SpaceX/docker-compose folder there is `spacex-db.sql` file, after connecting the datatabse, run this query manually to create the required tables.

 **4. Run the Backend:**
  - Modify **appsettings.json** which is in SpaceX/SpacexApp/SpacexServer.Api directory, Add JWT_SECRET in ```JwtSettings:Secret```, it should have at least 32 byte, you can generate by running this command on your terminal: ```openssl rand -base64 32```